Challenger-XJTU/HiFo-Prompt/README.md

 <br/>

-## 📜 Citation
+## 📜 Citation & Community

-If you find HiFo-Prompt useful for your research, please cite our work:
+We are actively maintaining HiFo-Prompt and thrilled to hear from the community!

+- Need Help?
+If you run into any bugs or have feature requests, please check the Issues page or submit a new one.
+- Collaboration: We are open to discussions on AHD and LLMs.
+Feel free to reach out via email or pull requests.
+Let's push the boundaries of automated algorithm design together! 🤝

+Support Us: If HiFo-Prompt aids your research or if you like our approach, please Star ⭐ or Fork 🍴 this repository.
+Your support drives our updates!
 ```bibtex
 @article{hifo2025,
   title={HiFo-Prompt: Prompting with Hindsight and Foresight for LLM-based Automatic Heuristic Design},